 Though not present in the mock-up, the same timeline selector from the Queries view will be available in this view for time selection.

-Query History View
+Grooming View

 The grooming view will need to be updated to allow configuration of how many days of detailed queries information to maintain and to allow a “every X hours” configuration of the query aggregation job.
 The last run time and status of the query aggregation job will need to be displayed.

+Query Monitor Configuration Properties

+Need to link the Query Monitor property page to the Query Waits property page

+Need to make the More Options button more consistent in name and location with the Wait Monitoring Filter Options… button.

 Installation and Upgrade